A novel by Robert A. Heinlein, first published in 1958. Widely considered to be one of the best of his young adult novels.

-- MacGyvering: Kip deals with trying to charge Peewee's empty suit bottles, which have incompatible joints with his own by wrapping them together with duct tape.
+- MacGyvering: Kip deals with trying to charge Peewee's empty suit bottles, which have incompatible joints with his own, by wrapping them together with surgical tape.

 - Sci-Fi Writers Have No Sense of Scale: Averted.
 It's Heinlein, people.
 What did you expect?

-- Shout-Out: The title to Have Gun — Will Travel.
+- Shout-Out: The title refers to Have Gun Will Travel.

 - Small Universe After All: The Three Galaxies government covers three galaxies: the Lesser and Greater Magellanic Clouds and the Milky Way.
 They have ships that can travel instantaneously between galaxies.

-- Sorry to Interrupt: While being held prisoner on the Moon, Kip enters Peewee's room and finds her crying.
+- Sorry to Interrupt: While being held prisoner (comfortably) on an alien planet, Kip enters Peewee's room and finds her crying.
 She doesn't notice him, so he sneaks out and then starts to head back while making a lot of noise so she can hear him coming and hide the fact that she was crying.